 (Week 2) Overview/Abstract Idea for Research (Individual): This is the beginning of your process of identifying the research question you'd like to pursue.
 This work product will help you frame your question, inform your classmates about a possible research group, and help instructors begin thinking about how to support your effort.
-What do we need to know?
+Here are the questions to address in your overview: What do we need to know?
 What is the topic, debate in the field, or issue that you want to explore?
-You may not have a specific research strategy, but you may be able to provide thoughts on how you might answer your question or what kind of questions you will need to ask to address the issue.
 Your overview can be a paragraph at least and a page at most.
-When you are done, ask yourself, "does my description give my colleagues enough information to know whether they would want to explore this with me for a year?"
+When you are done, ask yourself, "does my description give my colleagues enough information to know whether they would want to explore this with me for two quarters?"
 For "Marketplace" during Week 2, be prepared to "sell" your topic to your colleagues and the faculty team.
 By the way, also be ready to let your topic go if you can't "sell" it to others or if another topic catches your interests.
+Your topic may also be merged with others.